Three days: North Wales experience

 The Wales Way is our family of touring routes that lead you to discover Wales on a self-guided tour.
 The three main routes take you along the wild shores and seaside towns of our Coastal Way, through The Cambrian Way snaking through the heart of Wales and The North Wales Way coastline.
 Here are a couple of short road trip ideas to inspire you!

-Saints and sea views is a two day trip between St Davids and Aberystwyth, exploring historical sites, hidden beaches and coastal castles.
-If you have more time, a five day trip along The Cambrian Way takes you from our vibrant capital city Cardiff to the Victorian resort town of Llandudno.
+Explore The Coastal Way on a seven day trip between St Davids and Aberdaron, exploring historical sites, hidden beaches and coastal castles.
+A seven day trip along The Cambrian Way takes you from our vibrant capital city Cardiff to the Victorian resort town of Llandudno.
 On the way you’ll discover our industrial heritage, beautiful countryside and outdoor activities, boutique craft centres and stunning gardens.